Cairn E - Macalister's 1911 report.

 This remarkable structure is quite different from all the other carns of the series, though the general appearance of the building, and the scanty remains found within it, forbid our referring it definitely to a different stratum of civilisation, as we were at first inclined to do.
 It is a long, low mound (see Plate XII, fig. 1), 120 feet in length, and 35 feet in maximum breadth.

-At the S.S.E. end is an arrangement of large slabs on end, the disposition of which can scarcely be described in words.
+At the South-southeast end is an arrangement of large slabs on end, the disposition of which can scarcely be described in words.
 A glance at the plan will, however, convey to the reader a good idea of the arrangement.
 The large slab at the inner end is 12 feet long, 9 inches thick, and stands about 3 feet high.
 It is difficult to explain this structure: it is not like a ruined cist or chamber, but looks as though it had been intended to represent a large porch.

 Just behind the porch, on the eastern slope of the carn, is a flagstone, 4 feet by 5 feet 6 inches, with some other stones underneath it, which has the appearance of being the cover-slab of a cist This we raised, but found no construction or deposit below.
-Only at the N.N.W. end there is a small group of cists.
+Only at the North-northwest end there is a small group of cists.
 This had long been open, and had fallen into ruin Plate XII, fig. 2, represents it in the state in which we found it.